Industrial, Systems, and Manufacturing Engineering

 Doctor of Philosophy

-The PhD in Industrial Engineering (PhDIE) program trains engineers to perform independent research and educates in advanced knowledge in the concentrations offered by the IME program.
+The PhD in Industrial Engineering (PhDIE) program trains engineers to perform independent research and educates in advanced knowledge in the concentrations offered by the ISME program.
 Recent graduates have obtained positions in academic institutions, manufacturing, services, and consulting companies.

-The IME department offers graduate certificate programs in enterprise systems & supply chain management, foundations of six sigma & quality improvement, lean systems, and systems engineering & management.
+The ISME department offers graduate certificate programs in enterprise systems & supply chain management, foundations of six sigma & quality improvement, lean systems, and systems engineering & management.
 Students seeking any of these certificates must be admitted to the Graduate School:

 - In one of the degree programs offered by the department, or